cptemre/cptemre.github.io/2 - Javascript Practice Projects/17 - Remember Me - JavaScript FlashCard/README.md

     - Delete button for cards is to delete question and answer from that type.
     - When deleted an animation will be seen.

-## WHICH BROWSERs AND SCREEN SIZEs ARE OPTIMIZED?
+## WHICH BROWSERS AND SCREEN SIZES ARE OPTIMIZED?

 I mainly used Edge to create this project.
 Still I checked Opera and Chrome for apperance and I did not see any mistake from the original.